pythonguis/pythonguis-examples/solitaire/README.md

 ### The end animation

 The end-game was a bit weird to implement.
-Since it happens 'outside' of game time the first thought was to have a self contained loop, using `QApplication.processEvents` to tick over.
+Since it is self-contained and happens 'outside' of game time the first thought was to have a separate fake event loop, hitting `QApplication.processEvents` to tick over.
 But that's nasty.

-Instead I used a timer, idle during play, which constantly pings an animation step-forward endpoint.
+Instead the animation is handled by a QTimer, normally idle during play, which once triggered repeatedly pings an animation step-forward slot.
 This moves cards (faking 'gravity', bouncing) as well as re-stacking them once they're out of the play area.
-Restacking uses the normal stacking code.
+Restacking uses the normal stacking code so they can pile up.

-The final step was to block event handling, otherwise the cards could still be grabbed while they bounced (and dropped).
-The easiest way to achieve this was to simply place an event-capturing object over the entire window.
+The final piece of the puzzle was to block user interaction, otherwise the cards could still be grabbed and dropped they bounced.
+The easiest way to  achieve this is to place an object over the entire window which is set to capture (and discard) all mouse clicks.

 ## Other licenses